-Credit Flexibility Packets are available for download on the district website or from the district’s Curriculum Office located on the third floor of 4747 N Holland Sylvania Rd.
+Credit Flexibility forms are available for download on the district website or from the district’s Curriculum Office located on the third floor of 4747 N Holland Sylvania Rd.

 Students must complete proposals for the following school year and return them to the district’s Curriculum Office by March 31st.

-Students will be notified of the status of the proposal after evaluation by the review committee.
+Students will be notified of the status of the proposal after evaluation by the Secondary Director of Teaching and Learning.